liamstask/usrsctp/Manual.md

 Set the logging level.
 The default is 0.

 #### usrsctp_sysctl_set_sctp_debug_on()
 Turn debug output on or off.
 It is disabled by default.
 To obtain debug output, `SCTP_DEBUG` has to be set as a compile flag.

-The following variables are supported:
+### sysctl variables supported by usrsctp

 Parameter | Meaning | Default Value
 --------- | ------- | -------------